EPFL-LCN/neuronaldynamics-exercises/doc/exercises/phase-plane-analysis.rst

 .. note::

-	You can use this example loop to help you getting started
+	You can start from this example loop:
     .. code-block:: py

         import numpy as np